Chandu4143/sustainability-lens/README.md

 3. **Review Results**: Browse detected initiatives with confidence scores
 4. **Filter & Sort**: Use category filters and sorting options to focus on specific results
 5. **Export**: Download analysis results as JSON for further processing

+If no relevant initiatives are found, the app clearly communicates this and suggests next steps (e.g., trying OCR by ensuring Tesseract is installed, uploading a higher-quality PDF, or adjusting search terms).

 ## 🔧 Tech Stack